PushpakKumar12a/TalentForge/README.md

 4. **FlashRank Reranking (Compute Bound):** Batches the shortlisted candidates through the `ms-marco-MiniLM-L-12-v2` cross-encoder.
 It computes deep bidirectional attention scores to precisely measure the relevance of each candidate against the query context.

-5. **Final Scoring & Generation (Compute Bound):** Applies deterministic behavioral heuristics (e.g., multiplier penalties for notice period or location).
+5. **Final Scoring & Generation (Compute Bound):** Maps the cross-encoder results across **27 distinct behavioral feedback multipliers** using NumPy (e.g., multiplier penalties for notice period or location).
 Finally, it dynamically generates HR-formatted, objective justifications using a 4-bit `llama-3.2-1b` model, streaming the output row-by-row into the final CSV.

 ---